 Go to Settings → Integrations → MCP Server in A11y Pulse.
 Select your tool and copy the config snippet, then add it to your MCP settings file.

 The setup page tells you exactly which file to paste into for your tool.
-For Claude Code and Cursor, you’ll also need to add your API key as an environment variable — the snippet includes a placeholder showing the variable name to use.
+For Claude Code and Cursor, you’ll also need to add your API key as an environment variable.
+The snippet includes a placeholder showing the variable name to use.
 Copilot will prompt you for the key when it first connects.

 Available tools